 The Company has been approved for funding under the TPC initiative of Industry Canada.
 The funding is to support the Company's research and development efforts in fast rate batteries and electric vehicles.
-The Company will receive contributions of up to 29.7% of the specified costs of the development project, to a maximum amount of Cdn \$10,000 (\$10,041).
+The Company will receive contributions of up to 29.7% of the specified costs of the development project, to a maximum amount of Cdn \$10,000 (\$9,439).
 Under the terms of the agreement, an amount up to a maximum of \$31,100 is to be repaid by royalties, commencing in 2007 through to 2013, with payment to be deferred or reduced if certain revenue thresholds are not achieved.
-These revenue thresholds were not achieved during the fiscal 2007.
-Cumulative claims of \$4,434 were received by the Company as at September 30, 2007 from the TPC program.
+These revenue thresholds were not achieved during fiscal 2007 and 2008.
+Cumulative claims of \$5,076 were received by the Company as at September 30, 2008 from the TPC program.

-During the quarters ended December 31, 2007 and March 31, 2008, the Company received contributions totaling Nil (2007-\$174) and \$654 (2007-\$140) from the TPC program.
-No TPC contribution was received during the quarter ended June 30, 2008.
+During the quarter ended December 31, 2008, the Company received contributions totaling \$535 (2008-Nil) from the TPC program.
+The program is scheduled to expire by the end of March, 2009.